18F/18f.gsa.gov/_posts/2017-01-10-mark-hopson-negotiating-on-americas-behalf.md

 training experience before 18F/TTS?**

-**MH:** I have a great range of interests, which means that I had quite a bizarre educational journey that including a brief stint at art school.
+**MH:** I have a great range of interests, which means that I had quite a bizarre educational journey that included a brief stint at art school.
 I discovered that I was very much drawn to human conflict having volunteered throughout high school at a community mediation center.
 My experiences there really stuck with me through that bizarre journey.
 So,